githubpartners/microsoft-learn/github/customize-code-scanning-with-github-codeql/includes/3-customize-your-scanning-workflow-with-codeql.md

 - Using your code scanning workflow
 - Using a custom configuration file

+In this unit, you will learn about:

+- Specifying additional queries in a workflow file
+- Using CodeQL query packs
-In this unit, you will learn how to edit a workflow file to reference additional queries, how to use queries from query packs and how to combine queries from a workflow file and a custom configuration file.
+- Combining queries from a workflow file and a custom configuration file

 ## Specify additional queries in a workflow file